-- See Figure 4.1.3 and Figure 4.1.4 for typical orientation and installation of blankets used in channels and as slope protection.
-Note: these are typical only; all blankets must be installed per manufacturer's installation instructions. - Installation is critical to the effectiveness of these products.
-If good ground contact is not achieved, runoff can concentrate under the product, resulting in significant erosion. - Installation of Blankets on Slopes: - 1.
-Complete final grade and track walk up and down the slope. - 2.
-Install hydromulch with seed and fertilizer. - 3.
-Dig a small trench, approximately 12 inches wide by 6 inches deep along the top of the slope. - 4.
-Install the leading edge of the blanket into the small trench and staple approximately every 18 inches.
-NOTE: Staples are metal, "U"-shaped, and a minimum of 6 inches long.
+See Figure 3.2 and Attachments Section C, Detail 16.0 for typical orientation and installation of blankets used in channels and as slope protection.
+Note: These are typical only; all blankets must be installed per manufacturer's installation instructions.

+• Installation is critical to the effectiveness of these products.
+If good ground contact is not achieved, runoff can concentrate under the product, resulting in significant erosion.

+• Installation of Blankets on Slopes:

+- Complete final grade and track walk up and down the slope. - · Install hydromulch with seed and fertilizer. - Dig a small trench, approximately 12-inches wide by 6-inches deep along the top of the slope. - Install the leading edge of the blanket into the small trench and staple approximately every 18-inches.
+NOTE: Staples are metal, Ushaped, and a minimum of 6-inches long.
 Longer staples are used in sandy soils.
-Biodegradable stakes are also available. - 5.
-Roll the blanket slowly down the slope as installer walks backwards.
+Biodegradable stakes are also available. - Roll the blanket slowly down the slope as installer walks backwards.
 NOTE: The blanket rests against the installer's legs.
 Staples are installed as the blanket is unrolled.
 It is critical that the proper staple pattern is used for the blanket being installed.
 The blanket is not to be allowed to roll down the slope on its own as this stretches the blanket making it impossible to maintain soil contact.
-In addition, no one is allowed to walk on the blanket after it is in place. - 6.
-If the blanket is not long enough to cover the entire slope length, the trailing edge of the upper blanket should overlap the leading edge of the lower blanket and be stapled.
-On steeper slopes, this overlap should be installed in a small trench, stapled, and covered with soil. - With the variety of products available, it is impossible to cover all the details of appropriate use and installation.
+In addition, no one is allowed to walk on the blanket after it is in place. - If the blanket is not long enough to cover the entire slope length, the trailing edge of the upper blanket should overlap the leading edge of the lower blanket and be stapled.
+On steeper slopes, this overlap should be installed in a small trench, stapled, and covered with soil.

+Figure 3.2. - Channel Installation.

+- With the variety of products available, it is impossible to cover all the details of appropriate use and installation.
 Therefore, it is critical that the design engineer consult the manufacturer's information and that a site visit takes place in order to ensure that the product specified is appropriate.
-Information is also available at the following web sites: - WSDOT (Section 3.2.4): http://www.wsdot.wa.gov/NR/rdonlyres/3B41E087-FA86-4717-932D-D7A8556CCD57/0/ErosionTrainingManual.pdf - Texas Transportation Institute: http://www.txdot.gov/business/doing_business/product_evaluation/ erosion control.htm

-- Use jute matting in conjunction with mulch (BMP C121).
+Information is also available at WSDOT's website. - Use jute matting in conjunction with mulch (BMP C121: Mulching).
 Excelsior, woven straw blankets and coir (coconut fiber) blankets may be installed without mulch.
 There are many other types of erosion control nets and blankets on the market that may be appropriate in certain circumstances. - In general, most nets (e.g., jute matting) require mulch in order to prevent erosion because they have a fairly open structure.
-Blankets typically do not require mulch because they usually provide complete protection of the surface. - Extremely steep, unstable, wet, or rocky slopes are often appropriate candidates for use of synthetic blankets, as are riverbanks, beaches and other high-energy environments.
-If synthetic blankets are used, the soil should be hydromulched first. - 100-percent biodegradable blankets are available for use in sensitive areas.
+Blankets typically do not require mulch because they usually provide complete protection of the surface.

+- Extremely steep, unstable, wet, or rocky slopes are often appropriate candidates for use of synthetic blankets, as are riverbanks, beaches and other high-energy environments.
+If synthetic blankets are used, the soil should be hydromulched first. - One-hundred percent biodegradable blankets are available for use in sensitive areas.
 These organic blankets are usually held together with a paper or fiber mesh and stitching which may last up to a year. - Most netting used with blankets is photodegradable, meaning they break down under sunlight (not UV stabilized).
 However, this process can take months or years even under bright sun.
 Once vegetation is established, sunlight does not reach the mesh.
 It is not uncommon to find non-degraded netting still in place several years after installation.
 This can be a problem if maintenance requires the use of mowers or ditch cleaning equipment.
 In addition, birds and small animals can become trapped in the netting.